The five best activities to experience on a Brisbane to Townsville road trip

 Wet’n’Wild

 Australia's biggest water park, Wet’n’Wild, is home to some thrilling attractions, including the tallest waterslide tower in the country.
-Kids and parents not keen on adrenaline-pumping slides can take it easy on the Lazy River or in Whirlpool Springs.
+Kids and parents not keen on adrenaline-pumping slides can take it easy on the Lazy River or Whirlpool Springs.

-1. Get close to nature
+4. Get close to nature

 Hervey Bay - Fraser Island